Consensys/liszt/README.md

 **In ETH 2**:
  - Cross shard transfers
- - Delegated executions paying for transactions on shard X with funds locked in the rollup in shard Y.
+ - Delegated executions, paying for transactions on shard X with funds locked in the rollup in shard Y.

 **Build:** gradle build